-On the motion of Mrs. Shaw, seconded by Ms. Snyder, the Board approved the FIRST READING of Attachment 103.1-AR-4: Parent/Guardian Request for Evaluation, Termination, or Modification under Section 504.
+It is recommended that the Board approve the FIRST READING of Attachment 103.1-AR-4: Parent/Guardian Request for Evaluation, Termination, or Modification under Section 504.

 Attachment 103.1-AR-4: Parent/Guardian Request for Evaluation, Termination, or Modification under Section 504 does not have any changes but was reviewed by the Policy Committee and Administrators.